smittytone/RingCLI/README.md

 You can [buy one from Colmi](https://www.colmi.info/products/colmi-r02-smart-ring).
 They are very cheap.

+For more information, see [this blog post](https://blog.smittytone.net/2025/04/09/hoard-of-the-rings-colmi/).

+## Important Note on Firmware Variants

+I have had three Colmi R02 rings.
+All have run slightly different firmware.
+A silver one bought a month or so back is at 3.00.17; a black one bought recently is on 3.00.33.
+Yet the companion mobile app tells me both are running the latest firmware!
+Despite the minor firmware version difference (they are only patches apart, if the version number is anything to go by), the first offers a full BLE Device Info service (for example) whereas the latter lacks some of the information values that service provides.
+It also offers an unknown service that the (slightly) older ring does not.

+The older ring’s BLE Device Info firmware version is `R02_3.00.17_240903`; the newer one’s is `RY02_3.00.33_250117`.
+Their hardware revisions are `R02_V3.0` and  `RY02_V3.0`, respectively.
+Apart from the colour, one ring is size 8, the other is size 9.
+Surely that can’t account for the slightly different hardware version?
+Maybe it does.

+What does all this mean for this project?
+That it is pursuing a moving target, and that the ring you buy may not operate entirely as expected.
+If you run into issues, in particular BLE errors, please let me know through the [issues system](https://github.com/smittytone/RingCLI/issues).
+The

 ## Release Notes

 * 0.1.5 adds auto-binding on scan, and binding can now take an optional display name.
 This will be the BLE local name